Looking for the best things to do on Zakynthos Island? I have created the perfect Zakynthos travel guide to help you plan your trip!

 Often the water around Navagio is tinged with an electric blue, due to the numerous sulfur springs in the caves that hug the beach, giving the opportunity for wonderful photographs.

 How to get to the Zakynthos Navagio

-There are three ways to see Navagio beach:
+There are three ways to see Navagio Beach:

-- For the top view of Navagio, you can get there by car (32 km far from Zakynthos town): Halfway between the mountain villages of Volimes and Anafonitria there is an asphalt road leading to a spacious parking area.
+- For the top view of Navagio, you can get there by car (32 km far from Zakynthos town): Halfway between the mountain villages of Volimes and Anafonitria, there is an asphalt road leading to a spacious parking area.
 Then, you have to descend a few steps to reach a platform suspended in the void, from where you can admire and take photos of the beach.

 - There is also the cliff area with no protective barriers at the edge where most photos are taken.
-However, there have been a number of accidents from there.
+However, there have been a number of accidents there.
 Be very careful and don’t risk your life for a photo.

 - You can also visit as part of an organized tour like this Shipwreck Beach day–trip excursion departing from Zakynthos Town!